 - Where else do they shop?

 You need to understand your buyer and where they are in the purchase phase.

-Sales funnels do a great job to help define each phase and typically look like this one.
+Sales funnels do a great job of helping define each phase and typically look like this one.

 Awareness can be done through paid advertising such as Adwords, social media marketing, events & trade shows, and blog posts.
-You’re helping the visitor understand your market or niche of products.
+In addition, you're helping the visitor understand your market or niche of products.

-With the interest phase, your customers are interacting with your posts through comments, liking your social media posts, and generally learn even more about your company.
-They’re engaging with your content.
+With the interest phase, your customers are interacting with your posts through comments, liking your social media posts, and generally learning even more about your company.
+They're engaging with your content.

-In evaluation, the customer might request a sample, look at your reviews, understand colors and sizes available.
-They’re just one step away from purchasing.
+The customer might request a sample, look at your reviews, and understand the colors and sizes available in the evaluation.
+Then, they're just one step away from purchasing.

 And finally, the purchase phase equals a sale or conversion.